virajkulkarni14/WebDeveloperSecurityChecklist/CHECKLIST.md

 - [ ] Use TLS for the entire site, not just login forms and responses.
 Never use TLS for just the login form.
 - [ ] Cookies must be httpOnly and secure and be scoped by path and domain.
 - [ ] Use CSP without allowing unsafe-* backdoors.
 It is a pain to configure, but worthwhile.
-- [ ] Use X-Frame-Option, X-XSS-Protection headers in client responses
+- [ ] Use X-Frame-Option, X-XSS-Protection headers in client responses.
 - [ ] Use HSTS responses to force TLS only access.
 Redirect all HTTP request to HTTPS on the server as backup.
 - [ ] Use CSRF tokens in all forms and use the new [SameSite Cookie](https://scotthelme.co.uk/csrf-is-dead/) response header which fixes CSRF once and for all newer browsers.